pvahhi/tomcat-redis-session-manager/README.md

             sessionIdLength - The session id length of Sessions. (defaults to 16) keepSessionDuration - Cached sessions will be reused for specified duration after being cached.
-Will greatly speed up concurrent requests to the same session, but at a price of possible desync if used in cluster environment with dynamic load balancing (defaults to 10) cacheClearupDelay - Delay between executions of session cache clearup task, in seconds. (defaults to 60) expirationUpdateDelay - Delay between updates of session expiration/TTL (defaults to 10) Jedis pool config attributes (optional):
+Will greatly speed up concurrent requests to the same session, but at a price of possible desync if used in cluster environment with dynamic load balancing (defaults to 10) cacheClearupDelay - Delay between executions of session cache clearup task, in seconds. (defaults to 60) Jedis pool config attributes (optional):
             poolXXX - where XXX are properties from GenericObjectPoolConfig see (https://commons.apache.org/proper/commons-pool/apidocs/org/apache/commons/pool2/impl/GenericObjectPoolConfig.html)
 	-->